MartinKMwai/Project-Battleship/README.md

 2- File output for printing a player's record of moves and his record grid.

-We anticipaty that as we hit the ground running in earnest on the project, that we may tweak a few things to accomodate our expertise on C++ as we progress with the coursework.
+We anticipate that as we hit the ground running in earnest on the project, that we may tweak a few things to accomodate our expertise on C++ as we progress with the coursework.